tchap/go-patricia/README.md

 	return nil
 }

+// Create a new default trie (using the default parameter values). trie := NewTrie()

-// Create a new tree.
+// Create a new custom trie.
-trie := NewTrie()
+trie := NewTrie(MaxPrefixPerNode(16), MaxChildrenPerSparseNode(10))

 // Insert some items.
 trie.Insert(Prefix("Pepa Novak"), 1)